226 S. Market Street,

 The Ritz Theatre was located in downtown Inglewood on Market Street, just South of the Fox Theatre, U.A.
 Theater, and Inglewood Theater.
 The Ritz Theater was built in 1937, and was listed in the independent theater section of the L.A.
 Times.

 During the 1960’s, the Ritz Theatre presented first and second-run features.
 In addition, non-mainstream films like "Mondo Cane," "Lolita," and "Dr. Strangelove" played the Ritz Theatre.
 Here’s something really interesting: Over the period of about a year, the screen was moved forward into the auditorium, then back, then forward again.
 (I swear, I wasn’t on drugs!
 This really happened!)

 When "I Am Curious (Yellow)" played the Loews Cine, the program was shut down.
 I remember walking by and seeing no letters on the marquee.
 A few years later, Russ Meyer’s "Vixen" played the theatre without incident.
 In the early-1970’s, the Loews Cine continued to present mainstream films, but the neighborhood changed and so did the audience.
 People would attend the theatre and, when the program started, they would jump onto the riser curtains and be pulled up to the top of the screen.
 This led to the machinery breaking down.

-The theater became a Pussycat house in the mid-1970’s.
+The theater became a Pussycat house on December 9, 1975.
 When Pussycat left, the theater became an independent, second-run house for a brief period.
 Then, it became a community center, then a church, which has since move out.
 By early 2018 it had re-opened as the Miracle Theatre presenting live performances.